gadam/fintech_assessment_01/README.md

   4. Innovative bundling of home-buying services, including mortgages are enabled
   5. There are increasing signs that nonqualified mortgage lenders are re-entering the market

 Bhattacharya et al, (2021) further report that customer expectations for digital engagement have increased significantly during the COVID-19 pandemic.
 Satisfaction drops by about 15 percent if a loan decision takes more than 10 days.
-They also found that despite major bank and non-bank lenders investing in uplifting their systems and integrating third-party technologies across various parts of the value chain, many mortgage originators either persist with labour-intensive fulfilement and servicing or fail to update legacy processes resulting in higher origination costs.
+They also found that despite major bank and non-bank lenders investing in uplifting their systems and integrating third-party technologies across various parts of the value chain, many mortgage originators either persist with labour-intensive fulfillment and servicing or fail to update legacy processes resulting in higher origination costs.

 Tier 2 players like CloudVirga and its competitors, including Gladly, ErisX and Recurly (Crunchbase, n.d.) and SimpleNexus LLC, Revel Systems Inc, Roostify Inc, Promontory MortgagePath LLC, OpenClose Inc and Mortgage Cadence LLC (Zoominfo, n.d.) are well placed to respond to respond to those expectations with their e-Mortgage platforms.